 - Projects are accepted in English, French and Arabic languages.

 - The project must be created using Scratch programming language ONLY.
 Projects can be developed online or using the offline editor which can be downloaded for free at mit.edu.
-Projects developed in Version 1.4 or 2.0 will be accepted.
+Projects developed in Scratch Version 3.0 ONLY will be accepted.

 - Entries must be original works created by the team or individual submitting the entry.

 - If your entry incorporates music, sound, text or images, you must own the rights to use that material.

 - The competition organizers reserve the right to disqualify any entry based on inappropriate or non copyrighted content and any entries which do not adhere to the competition rules and guidelines.

 - The final project should be well commented, comments in the Scratch program are adjustable text-boxes that have to be attached to the program.
 E.g. if your final project is a game you have to explain the game instructions well before starting.

 - Each project/program description has to be handed in with a PDF or WORD document.
 The document should clearly state and present an overview of your project.

 - Participants in the Open category will have to create with Scratch; video games, animations or short stories related to the sustainable development goals of UNESCO (SDGs)

 - Projects are accepted ONLY if they are accessible via the Scratch website at mit.edu; teams MUST share the project before submitting it.